Gender & Sexuality

 Are you seeking an affirming space to explore your sexuality or sexual orientation?

 Sexual feelings and attractions can change naturally for many people over the course of their lives.
 Maybe who you find yourself intrigued by or interested in is not the same as who you were previously attracted to.
-Maybe you are struggling to figure out where you fit in the sea of identity options: queer, gay, lesbian, bisexual, pansexual, two spirit, straight, and countless others.
+Maybe you are struggling to figure out where you fit in the sea of identity options: queer, gay, lesbian, bisexual, pansexual, straight, and countless others.
 Maybe you find yourself being less interested in sex or romance than others around you, and you’re wondering if you might be asexual, demisexual, aromantic, demiromantic, or somewhere else on the asexual or aromantic spectrums.
 Maybe you’re completely unsure about all of this and want a space to explore and possibly figure things out.